 Bill ID/Topic Location Summary Position AB 1286 Muratsuchi D Shared mobility devices: agreements.
-5/29/2019-S. JUD.
-6/17/2019-In committee: Set, first hearing.
-Hearing canceled at the request of author.
+5/20/2019-S. DESK 5/20/2019-Read third time.
+Passed.
+Ordered to the Senate.
+In Senate.
+Read first time.
+To Com. on RLS. for assignment.
 Existing law regulates contracts for particular transactions, including those in which one person agrees to give to another person the temporary possession and use of personal property, other than money for reward, and the latter agrees to return the property to the former at a future time.
 This bill would require a shared mobility service provider, as defined, to enter into an agreement with, or obtain a permit from, the city or county with jurisdiction over the area of use.
 The bill would require that the provider maintain a specified amount of commercial general liability insurance and would prohibit the provider from including specified provisions in a user agreement before distributing a shared mobility device within that jurisdiction.
-The bill would define shared mobility device to mean an electrically motorized board, motorized scooter, electric bicycle, bicycle, or other similar personal transportation device, except as provided.
-This bill contains other related provisions.
-AB 1316 Gallagher R Internet: social media or search engine service: censorship.
-5/28/2019-A. RLS.
-5/28/2019-Re- referred to Com. on RLS. pursuant to Assembly Rule 97.
+The bill would define shared mobility device to mean an electrically motorized board, motorized scooter, electric bicycle, bicycle, or other similar personal AB 1316 Gallagher R Internet: social media or search engine service: censorship.
+5/24/2019- A. THIRD READING 5/24/2019- Assembly Rule 69 suspended.
+Read third time and amended.
+Ordered to third reading.
 Existing law prohibits an internet service provider from blocking or impairing lawful internet content and applications, engaging in paid prioritization, or unreasonably interfering with a user's ability to access and use lawful internet content.
 This bill would prohibit a person who operates a social media internet website located in California, as defined, from removing or manipulating content from that site on the basis of the political affiliation or political viewpoint of that content.
 However, the bill would authorize a site to remove content of a political nature if the site's content is limited to the promotion of only certain political viewpoints and the content is inconsistent with those viewpoints or the content violates the site's community values, provided that the content limitation and community values are clearly stated in the user terms and conditions.
 AB 1347 Boerner Horvath D Electricity: renewable energy and zero-carbon resources: state and local government buildings.
 4/26/2019-A. 2 YEAR 4/26/2019-Failed Deadline pursuant to Rule 61(a)(2).
 (Last location was U. & E. on 3/11/2019)(May be acted upon Jan 2020) Existing law establishes the policy of the state that eligible renewable energy resources and zero-carbon resources supply 100% of all retail sales of electricity to California end-use customers and 100% of electricity procured to serve all state agencies by December 31, 2045.
 This bill would establish the policy of the state that eligible renewable energy resources and zero-carbon resources supply 100% of all retail sales of electricity to state and local government buildings by December 31, 2030, and to all California end-use customers by December 31, 2045.